 To change the lineweight assigned to one or more layers

+- 1 Choose Format > Layer.

-2 Clicks the Lineweight name in the layer list to open Lineweight dialog box, from which, you can specify the desired Lineweight.
+- 2 Clicks the Lineweight name in the layer list to open Lineweight dialog box, from which, you can specify the desired Lineweight.

+- 3 Clicks OK button.